Owen621/alpha/README.md

 # alpha

+This program finds early buyers on provided solana tokens.
+The goal is to try to find wallets with an edge on the market (eg inside info or highly skilled).
+These wallets change frequently so this program should be run on many coins weekly idealy.
+Consistent early buyers should then be looked further into manually (usually a very small pool of wallets).
+These wallets can be tracked or copied.
+You want to avoid KOL wallets, these can be found online.
+Often, the wallets found by this program are unknown by most people which is perfect, you dont want copy traders ruining the charts.
+I built this for personal use over a few weeks at the start of summer.
+So far, it has been very useful for me and has lead to many profitable trades.

+20/08
+Not updated this in a while since I've been away but program fully works now no issues fetching any reasonably recent token (old ones wont be relevant anyway), finding early buyers above x sol, calculating pnl on multiple transactions, and storing results in csv.

 03/07
 When there is a 10 or so minute gap between launch and migration where nothing has happened, especially since at the moment migration is such a low mc theres no much activity beforehand, the program may take a while to go through this period.
 This is important though to find the pre dex buyers with alpha.
 For the real thing, I suggest the window is extended massively and blocks are extensively searched, utilising the number of wallets per token limit rather than window cut off.
 The program will take a while to execute however this is not too important for now since accuracy of the data is vital